birkheadc/PriceTagPrinter/docs/README.md

 I don't deploy anything!
 I just run it in the development server on my local internet!
 This feels dumb but works well enough for now.
 One environment variable needs to be set: `ASPNETCORE_BACKENDURL`.
 I'm sure there's a way to get this variable without setting it explicitly on startup.
 But at this point I'm tired of dealing with my register, which *doesn't have javascript enabled* and guessing whether something will work on it or not.
 So I just launch the server like so:

 `ASPNETCORE_BACKENDURL=http://my.local.ip.address:port dotnet run`

+## Repo-Parser
+This repository is parse-able by my custom repo-parser.
+The contents of the `repo-parser` directory are meant to be consumed by an API using this package.